 - Cut the conkers into quarters or smash into pieces with a hammer.
 I did six.

 - Cover the pieces with water and leave to steep for at least 30minutes.
 I did it overnight for maximum effect.

-I’ve also seen people cut the conkers into quarters and just put them in a small cotton bag in with their laundry, like you would with soapnuts.
+If you’d like an even simpler approach I’ve seen people cut the conkers into quarters and just put them in a small cotton bag in with their laundry, like you would with soapnuts.

 Pros of Conker Cleaning Liquid